xma711/notebook/security/buffer_overflow/README.md

 And the instructions themselves explicitly use these registers to control the stack.

 The way the stack grows and shrinks is not a myth!
-It is simply controlled by the instructions who use the registers explicitly!!
+It is simply controlled by the instructions who use the registers explicitly.

 Ok now here starts my speculation: